ivieowX/ivieowX/README.md

 🌍  I'm based in Naradhiwat, Thailand
 <br/>
-🏫  I'm studying at, Princess of Naradhiwas University(PNU) | Faculty of Management Sciences(FMS) | Management Infomation Technology(MIT)
+🏫  I graduated from Princess of Naradhiwas University (PNU) | Faculty of Management Sciences (FMS) | Management Information Technology (MIT)
 <br/>
 ✉️  You can contact me at jantarupan@gmail.com
 <br/>